 FLOATINGIP RESOURCES

 Layer 2 population (l2pop) mechanism driver implements the ML2 driver to improve open source plugins overlay implementations (VXLAN with Linux bridge and GRE/VXLAN with OVS)[1].
 L2pop avoid the broadcast in mac learning and ARP resolution by prepopulate the bridge forwarding table[2].
-However l2pop doesn’t support for floating ip resources and it will be better to add l2pop support for floating ip resources.
+However l2pop doesn’t have support for floating ip resources and it will be better to add l2pop support for floating ip resources.

 Problem Description